Elmahallawy/elmahallawy.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Congratulations!
-My paper was accepted by the IEEE MASS 2024 conference.  :sparkles:
+My paper titled "CAV-AD: A Robust Framework for Detection of Anomalous Data and Malicious Sensors in CAV Networks" was accepted by The 21st  IEEE International Conference on Mobile Ad-Hoc and Smart Systems (MASS 2024) 🎉